 Despite these rules, drivers often speed up when encountering a yellow light to avoid having to stop at a red light.
 Drivers also operate their vehicles with other things on their minds — taking away their focus from traffic lights.
 As a result, running a red light is one of the most frequent causes of car accidents.

-How to Prove the Other Driver Ran a Red Light
+How to Prove You Didn’t Run a Red Light in an Accident

-There are several ways to gather evidence to prove the other driver ran a red light.
+There are several ways to gather evidence to prove you didn’t run a red light.
 Your attorney can gather them during a process called discovery.
 This is when they request sworn statements or any documentation of the accident.
 They may include any or all of the following:

 1. Your Testimony